 If you see an output that tells you a version number, you can skip this section.

 To install Nano text editor on Debian or Ubuntu machines, execute the following command:

 sudo apt-get install nano

-IMPORTANT: Sudo part is meant for running this command as a root user, so you may be prompted to enter a password in case you are not logged into as a root user at the moment.
+Important!
+The sudo part is meant for running this command as a root user.
+This means you may be prompted to enter a password in case you are currently not logged in as a root user.

 yum install nano